sosier/LLM_Token_Frequency_Feature/README.md

  9. Run one final linear probe now using all the principal components kept during step 8 vs. $\log_{10}(\text{token\_count} + 1)$ and save the final regression weights for each
  10. Finally, if you want the actual feature vector, you can simply calculate a weighted sum the principal components from step 6 using the weights from step 9 and (optionally) normalize

-Code for this process can be found here: [COMING SOON]()
+Code for this process can be found [here](find_feature.py).

+The final feature vectors for all models studied can be found [here](feature_vectors/).

 ## Results

-I was able to find this feature in 20 different models: 18 popular open source LLMs and their variants plus two smaller, GPT-style models trained on a fully known training dataset for validation.
+I was able to find the feature in 20 different models: 18 popular open source LLMs and their variants plus two smaller, GPT-style models trained on a fully known training dataset for validation.
 This includes a variety of different model sizes (from 10M to 70B parameters), both base models and instruction tuned models, and even code models.
 The results are summarized in the table below:

 <img alt="Results Table" src="img/results_table.png" style="max-width:800px;"/>

 You'll notice the feature correlates very strongly with the log token frequency (typically ~0.9).
-For visualization purposes, here's what that looks like for one specific model (GPT 2 - Small) on a scatter plot:
+For visualization purposes, here's what that looks like for one specific model (GPT 2 - Small) on a scatter plot.
+(Scatter plots for all other models plus code to replicate the results can be found [here](Find_Token_Frequency_Feature.ipynb).)

 <img alt="Scatter Plot of Log Token Frequency vs. the Token Frequency Feature Values for GPT 2 - Small" src="img/scatter_plot.png" style="max-width:500px;"/>